Unity-Billal-mesloub/postman-code-generators/codegens/postman-cli/README.md

 * `request` - Postman-SDK Request Object

 * `options` - options is an object which has following properties
+    * `multiLine` - Boolean denoting whether to split command across multiple lines
+    * `longFormat` - Boolean denoting whether to use long form options (--header instead of -H)
+    * `lineContinuationCharacter` - Character used to mark continuation of statement on next line (\\, ^, or `)
+    * `quoteType` - String denoting the quote type to use (single or double) for URL
+    * `requestTimeoutInSeconds` - Integer denoting time after which the request will timeout in seconds
+    * `followRedirect` - Boolean denoting whether to automatically follow HTTP redirects
+    * `followOriginalHttpMethod` - Boolean denoting whether to redirect with original HTTP method
+    * `maxRedirects` - Integer denoting maximum number of redirects to follow
+    * `trimRequestBody` - Boolean denoting whether to trim request body fields
+    * `quiet` - Boolean denoting whether to display requested data without extra output
     * `indentType` - String denoting type of indentation for code snippet. eg: 'Space', 'Tab'
     * `indentCount` - The number of indentation characters to add per code level
-    * `trimRequestBody` - Trim request body fields
-    * `followRedirect` - Boolean denoting whether to redirect a request
-    * `requestTimeoutInSeconds` - Integer denoting time after which the request will bail out in seconds
-    * `multiLine` - Boolean denoting whether to output code snippet with multi line breaks
-    * `longFormat` - Boolean denoting whether to use longform cURL options in snippet
-    * `quoteType` - String denoting the quote type to use (single or double) for URL

 * `callback` - callback function with first parameter as error and second parameter as string for code snippet